vmgdimmick/Mini-Project-1/README.md

 ![image](https://github.com/user-attachments/assets/33a67e74-6dfa-4a4b-afbe-25b755e36673)

 ### Overview
-This visualization presents a k-means clustering analysis plotting customer satisfaction rates against the number of projects completed.
-The data is segmented into four distinct clusters, each with its own centroid (marked by red X), revealing different patterns in customer satisfaction levels.
+This visualization presents a k-means clustering analysis plotting employee satisfaction rates against the number of projects completed.
+The data is segmented into four distinct clusters, each with its own centroid (marked by red X), revealing different patterns in employee satisfaction levels.

 ### Cluster Observations: